 Learn more about the process here.

-I worry that if I file a complaint, I will lose my housing.
+I worry that if I file, I will lose my housing.

 According to HUD, retaliation is illegal.
 It is illegal to retaliate against any person for making a complaint, testifying, assisting, or participating in any manner in a proceeding under HUD’s complaint process at any time, even after the investigation has been completed.
 The Fair Housing Act also makes it illegal to retaliate against any person because that person reported a discriminatory practice to a housing provider or other authority.
 If you believe you have experienced retaliation, you can file a complaint.

 What types of complaints will the FHEO investigate?